Civil service of Japan

 The Japanese civil service employs over three million employees, with the Japan Self-Defense Forces, with 247,000 personnel, being the biggest branch.
 In the post-war period, this figure has been even higher, but the privatization of a large number of public corporations since the 1980s, including NTT, Japanese National Railways, and Japan Post, already reduced the number.

-The vast majority of civil servants (2.74 million) are employed by local governments, while around 585,000 are national government civil servants.
+The majority of civil servants (2.74 million) are employed by local governments, while around 585,000 are national government civil servants.
 National civil servants are divided into "special" and "regular" service categories.
 Appointments in the special service category are governed by political or other factors and do not involve competitive examinations.
 This category includes cabinet ministers, heads of independent agencies, members of the Self-Defense Forces, Diet officials, and ambassadors.

 The core of the national civil service is composed of members of the regular service, who are recruited through competitive examinations.
 This group is further divided into the General Service and the Comprehensive Service, the latter forming a civil service elite.